Anurag-30/knowledge-base/05-Sql/ReadMe.md

 `SELECT * FROM <table name>` <br />

-Here * lists all the records inside of a table. you can get mock data at
+Here * lists all the records inside of a table. you can get mock data at https://www.mockaroo.com/ which can be used to practice